Building a plugin

 circuit()

-This execute method works in tandem with the optional Device.preprocss, described below in more detail.
-Preprocessing turns generic circuits into ones supported by the device, or raises an error if the circuit is invalid.
-Execution then turns those supported circuits into numerical results.
+This execute method works in tandem with the optional Device.preprocess_transforms and Device.setup_execution_config(), described below in more detail.
+Preprocessing transforms turns generic circuits into ones supported by the device or raises an error if the circuit is invalid.
+Execution produces numerical results from those supported circuits.

 In a more minimal example, for any initial batch of quantum tapes and a config object, we expect to be able to do: